askanium/iulian4ik.github.io/_posts/2016-10-10-why-to-learn-javascript.markdown

 image: /assets/images/2016/10/signs-javascript.png

 meta_description: "Ever thought to learn JavaScript programming language but wasn't sure about it?
 Becoming a JavaScript programmer was never so big of an opportunity as it is now.
-It's easy, popular and ..."
+It's easy, popular and you can do a lot of awesome things with it."

 summary: "Becoming a JavaScript programmer was never so big of an opportunity as it is now.
 It's easy, popular and ..."